josmar-crwdstffng/angular/aio/content/guide/migration-module-with-providers.md

 </code-example>

-In the rare case that the schematic can't determine the type of `ModuleWithProviders`, you may see the schematic print a TODO comment to update the code manually.
+In the rare case that the schematic cannot determine the type of `ModuleWithProviders`, you may see the schematic print a TODO comment to update the code manually.

 ## Why is this migration necessary?